Connie Chaudhry - BACP Accredited and CBT Therapist, BSc. Hons. Psychology.

 Welcome to my profile.
 I recognise that it can be hard to take that first step in asking for help so I commend you on getting this far.
 Whether you have a mental health diagnosis like depression or anxiety (e.g. generalised anxiety disorder or panic disorder), or have hit a difficult phase in your life, e.g. because of a past trauma, relationship issues, job stress or loss, research has shown that a therapeutic relationship and work with a counsellor can make a big difference.
 I offer a confidential and non-judgmental one-to-one counselling service in central yet private premises in the Antrim Town Centre.
-I incorporate Cognitive Behavioural Therapy (CBT) with Humanistic models of counselling to offer a holistic service tailored to your issues.
+I incorporate Cognitive Behavioural Therapy (CBT) and Emotional Freedom Technique (EFT) with Humanistic models of counselling to offer a holistic service tailored to your issues.

 You can contact me by sending a message through the 'Email Me' button on this page, or alternatively you can ring/text me on 07719252353 or self-refer in confidence online - I use a BACP system to do this and make my session notes, which guarantees your confidentiality - just copy and paste the following link into your web browser to fill out a form to refer for counselling.